vEnhance/web.evanchen.cc/input/opal.md

 OPAL is an annual one-round beginner-level [puzzle hunt](puzzlehunt.html) hosted for [OTIS students](otis.html).

-I don't have solutions, but you can email me with hint requests.
+I don't have solutions, but you can email me with additional help requests.
 Expect a lot of math and OTIS references[^idiosyn].

 [^idiosyn]: